bekk/bekk-christmas/post/javascript/javascript-resources-you-need-to-know-about.md

 ## Books
 Finally, I will share two free books with you.

-* [Eloquent javascript](https://eloquentjavascript.net/) This is a dives deep into the JavaScript language to show you how to write beautiful, effective code.
+* [Eloquent javascript.](https://eloquentjavascript.net/) Dives deep into the JavaScript to show you how to write beautiful, effective code.

-* [You Don't Know JS Yet](https://github.com/getify/You-Dont-Know-JS) which is a free series of books that lets you explore the ins and outs of JavaScript and its core mechanisms.
+* [You Don't Know JS Yet.](https://github.com/getify/You-Dont-Know-JS) A free series of books that lets you explore the ins and outs of JavaScript and its core mechanisms.

 There you have it, a full list of resources about JavaScript which you can enjoy during the holidays. 🎅🤶